Check out my custom vibration dampener

 Duration of Use

-Generally, tennis elbow braces aren’t recommended for extended use, i.e., wearing them for hours on end.
+Generally, braces aren’t recommended for extended use, i.e., wearing them for hours.
 Instead, people will usually only wear them during an activity that causes discomfort.

 However, people often wear compression sleeves for extended periods as they offer more general support.